kuriboshi/lips/README.md

 For local testing there are some docker files in the `test` directory which can be used for testing on various platforms.
-Currently there are files for Ubuntu 18.04, 20.04, and 22.04.
+Currently there are files for Ubuntu 20.04 and 22.04.
 The latter also has a variant for clang.
-For 18.04 and 20.04 the version of gcc is 11 and for 22.04 it's gcc 12.
-For 22.04 and clang the version of clang is clang 14.
+For 20.04 the version of gcc is 11 and for 22.04 it's gcc
+12. For 22.04 and clang the version of clang is clang 14.

 Runing the following command builds and tests on all four operating systems and compiler combinations.